NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Excluding low-resolution images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It was determined that images with low-resolution decrease the overall registration accuracy.
+It was determined that images with low resolution decrease the overall registration accuracy.
 Use a command as::

   mapproject --query-projection dem.tif image.cub image.json out.tif